unibeninterns/server2_v2/src/scripts/list_of_faculties_and_dept_in_uniben.md

-HKS Department of Human Kinetics and Sports Science (HKS) HSE Department of Health, Safety and Environmental Education (HSE) VTE Department of Vocational & Technical Education (VTE)
+HKS Department of Human Kinetics and Sports Science (HKS) HSE Department of Health, Safety and Environmental Education (HSE) VTE Department of Vocational & Technical Education (VTE) AED Department of Agricultural Science Education and Fine and Applied Arts Education (AED) BED Department of Business Education (BED)
+HEE Department of Home Economics, Hospitality and Tourism Education (HEE) ITE Department of Industrial and Technical Education (ITE)

 ENG Faculty of Engineering (ENG)
 AGE Department of Agricultural Engineering (AGE)